 Cities with Highest Upgrading Costs

-On the other side of the country, life in the city of celebrities doesn’t come cheap, either.
+On the other side of the country, living in the city of celebrities doesn’t come cheap, either.
 Specifically, in Los Angeles, you can only get that much-needed home office space if you’re able to pay 39% more in rent (or $923).
 However, strolling on the Santa Monica Pier whenever you feel like it or spotting Leonardo DiCaprio at a game at Dodger Stadium — priceless!

 Thinking of upgrading in Chicago?
 While the Windy City is not quite as pricey as New York or LA, the percentage difference in price to upgrade by one bedroom here is the third-highest in the U.S. — a price jump of 38% or $646 extra per month.
 Seattle ties Chicago in third place — also a 38% price difference or $706 more per month.